niloufargd/FirstProject/README.md

 >

-## Milestone n: Designing the logic of the game
+## Milestone 3: Designing the logic of the game

 - First the computer needs to randomley choose an option (R, P, S).
-First we need to import the random module.
+For that to happen, we need to import the random module.
 Then we define a variable called Play, then make a list of the options we have and then randomely choose one of them.
 It can be done in many ways.
 I write here two ways it can be done:
 ```
 """
 pool_choices = ["rock", "paper", "scissors"]